 Of course, if you want to remove your wheels or seat, you need to have your special key handy.
 However, to me this seems a small inconvenience.

-And at the moment these are the most secure type of wheel and seat locks available.
-However, there are just four companies offering locking skewers and solid ankle locks with “unique” keys: Pinhead, Pitlock, IXOW and Hexlox.
+There are just three companies offering locking skewers and solid ankle locks with “unique” keys: Pinhead, Pitlock and Hexlox.

 Pinhead